 The ADN-AE's or the ASN/MN-CSE's <node> resource hosted on the IN-CSE has a child <schedule> resource and the IN-CSE has permissions to update it.
 The ADN-AE or the ASN/MN-CSE has a <subscription> for its <schedule> resource and when it receives a notification from the IN-CSE, it updates its communication schedule accordingly.

-Step 1: IN-CSE determines to send a Monitoring Event Request for number of UEs in a geographic area.
+Step 1: IN-CSE determines to send a Monitoring Event Request for number of UEs in a geographic area

 The IN-CSE determines to send to a SCEF a Monitoring Event Request for number of UEs present in an area of interest.
 The IN-CSE may determine the externalGroupID of a group of interest in the request, in which case the Monitoring Event Request is for the number of group-member UEs present in the area of interest.